 The Links Between Psychological Safety, Resilience Engineering and DevOps

 Psychological safety is cited as the key factor in team performance by numerous studies including Google’s Project Aristotle and the DORA/Google State Of DevOps Reports.
-The evidence shows that teams that operate in psychologically safe environments where they can present their true selves at work, take risks, admit mistakes, and ask for support from their teammates, significantly outperform other teams.
+The evidence shows that teams that operate in psychologically safe environments where they can present their true selves at work, take risks, admit mistakes, and ask for support from their teammates, significantly outperform other organisations.

 However, establishing psychological safety is rarely prioritised by delivery-focussed leaders who use output-oriented metrics.
 Instead, these leaders tend to focus on objectives, metrics, and modern practices such as value-stream alignment and cross-functional teams.
 While these have great value, and will go some way, or indeed a long way, to drive performance and delivery, they are not the full picture.

 It can be very challenging, however, particularly for less experienced leaders, or capable leaders in difficult circumstances, to build and facilitate psychologically safe environments.
 This is particularly true in technologically-oriented organisations where the domain is complex and failure is explicit, obvious and can generate a large blast radius.

 In a psychologically unsafe team, a software engineer who makes a mistake in a complex system and releases a small flaw into production that later causes an outage may be blamed for the mistake.
 The flaw will be easily attributable, and the impact of the outage can be significant.
 In many organisations, the resultant fear of error can dramatically slow down the rate of change and speed to market.